-If you are serious about attracting customers to your website and giving them a reason to engage with you, you need to have the right content on your company blog.
+If you are serious about attracting new clients and candidates to your agency website AND give them a reason to engage with you, the content on your company blog needs to be right.
 Otherwise, how will they know what makes you stand out in the sea of other organisations?

 This is ‘information marketing’ at its best – it provides answers to a question, need or concern of your audience.
 It is the How-to format which borders on the role of consulting (even customer service).
 For example, you could produce a blog on how recruitment firms and employers can better prepare themselves for the changes that lie ahead; thereby positioning you as understanding the challenges your audience faces and crucially, being able to provide a solution.

 To be truly helpful your blog posts need to appeal to the right people at the right time.
 During the recession, job boards were guilty of recycling careers advice that was only relevant to supporting job seekers during buoyant times – what the hell was the point of that?
 Similarly, there is a certain recruitment news website which publishes stories more than a week after they have come out – a week after all their competitors have released the same news.